 - From here on, refer to the ‘3.3 Import existing Projects into Workspace’ of ‘Integrated Development Environment e2 studio 2020-04, e2 studio v7.8 User’s Manual: Getting Started Guide’ (hereafter Getting Started Guide).
 Click [Import existing project] on the screen as Figure 4, then you can see the status as 3.3.4 of the Getting Started Guide shows.
 Follow the instructions of the Guide until 3.3.9 to complete importing.

 This sample software is a program that turns LED0 and LED1 on and off alternately on the RX231 Target Board.
 Under the default settings, it operates like this: both LEDs are turned off → turn on LED1 → turn on LED0….
 Let’s change it reversely like this: both LEDs are turned off → turn on LED0 → turn on LED1.

 Change lines 66 and 67 of “r_cg_icu_user.c” and ”r_cg_cmt_user.c” as shown below.

 Click the hammer icon just below [File] to build.

-If you have a RX231 Target board, please try to connect to PC with USB cable and run the software.
+If you have an RX231 Target board, please try to connect to a PC with a USB cable and run the software.

 It is longer than I expected.
 From here on, it is some extra information.

-For details about RX Family Development Environment, visit here.
-It offers development tools, boards & kits, software, and useful information such as a list of MCU manuals.
+For details about the RX Family Development Environment, visit here.
+It offers development tools, boards and kits, software, and useful information such as a list of MCU manuals.

 POC Development Using a GUI in 10 Minutes - Introducing the New Functions of the Newly Released QE for Display (RX)